"The child that is not embraced by the Village will burn it down to feel its warmth."

 Experienced Information Technology Project Manager with a demonstrated history of working in the computer software industry.
 Skilled in Government, Strategic Planning, Microsoft Office, CompTIA Network+, and Management.
 Strong program and project management professional with a Master of Education - MEd focused in Curriculum and Instruction from University of Phoenix.
 Mr. Hall retired from the U.S. Air Force in 2021 and now works at Amazon Web Services.

-Nancy Canales recently graduated cum laude from the Georgetown University Law Center.
-This year she will be an associate with Allen & Overy in Washington DC, working on complex project financings in Latin America and other developing markets.
+Nancy Canales graduated cum laude from the Georgetown University Law Center and then began working as an associate for Allen & Overy in Washington DC, working on complex project financings in Latin America and other developing markets.
 Nancy is committed to pro bono legal services in vulnerable communities.
-Prior to entering law, she was a teacher for five years -- teaching creative writing in Homestead, FL and English to emerging bilinguals in MD.
+Prior to entering law, she taught creative writing in Homestead, FL and English to emerging bilinguals in MD.
 During law school, Nancy taught Street Law and Mock Trial at the International High School Langley Park, investigated civil rights complaints as an extern at the Department of Education, interned for a federal judge in the District of Maryland, and successfully represented an asylee fleeing religious and political persecution after 320 days in DHS custody.
 As an Incentive Awards Program scholar, she earned her B.A. in English Language and Literature and later earned her M.Ed. in Curriculum and Instruction from the University of Maryland College Park.
 A daughter of two Salvadoran immigrants, Nancy is fluent in English and Spanish.
 She is from Prince George's County, MD.

 Montia Medley is a licensed clinical social worker born and raised in Prince George’s County, Maryland.
 Her years of professional experience include providing mental health services to youth and adults with mental and intellectual disabilities in outpatient, therapeutic foster care, school and residential settings.
 As an enthusiast and advocate for mental health, she strives to impart in the lives of others by giving back to local communities in any way possible.
 This includes participation in community outreach events and clothing and food drives.
 When she’s not saving the world, Montia is a creative who loves cooking, photography, the arts, traveling, and of course her tortoise, named Ninja.